Tarek ibn Ziyad Academy

-Tarek ibn Ziyad Academy (TIZA) was a K-8 school in Inver Grove Heights, Minnesota named after Tarek ibn Ziyad, the muslim general of medieval Morocco who entered Gibraltar in 711 CE on behalf of the Umayyad Caliphate and defeated the Visigoths.
-The school is sponsored by Islamic Relief USA.
-The school has a primarily Muslim student body and has been embroiled in a number of controversies regarding the separation of church and state.
-The school has a waiting list of 1,500 students.
-Around 80% of students are English language learners.
-Despite this, the school has one of the highest reading scores on standardized tests in the state.
-As of July 2011 TiZA has been shut down by order of the Minnesota Education Department, due to lack of an approved charter school sponsor.
+Tarek ibn Ziyad Academy (TIZA) was a K-8 school in Inver Grove Heights, Minnesota named after Tarek ibn Ziyad, the Muslim general of medieval Morocco who entered Gibraltar in 711 CE on behalf of the Umayyad Caliphate and defeated the Visigoths.
+The school was sponsored by Islamic Relief USA.
+The school had a primarily Muslim student body and has been embroiled in a number of controversies regarding the separation of church and state.
+The school had a waiting list of 1,500 students.
+Around 80% of students were English language learners.
+Despite this, the school had one of the highest reading scores on standardized tests in the state.
+As of July 2011 TiZA was shut down by order of the Minnesota Education Department, due to lack of an approved charter school sponsor.

 Founding

 Tarek ibn Ziyad Academy opened in the fall of 2003 for the 2003–2004 school year.
 The school was founded by its current principal, Asad Zaman and Hesham Hussein, both local imams and leaders of the Muslim American Society of Minnesota (MAS-MN).
 The school opened with an enrollment of 215 students in grades K-5.
 The school was very popular and had 765 applicants in the first year.